 Born in Manhattan, Lauren grew up in Los Angeles and lived for a brief time in Paris, Rome, and London before moving to New York.
-Lauren currently contributes to Bicycling Magazine and the Huffington Post, and writes the “Car-Free Traveler” column at Budget Travel and ”The Spin Off” column at BikeNYC.org/Transportation Alternatives.
-Lauren has worked for Los Angeles Magazine, CNN, Hearst, BizBash, Cosmopolitan, Disney’s Family.com, Grist.org, PeterGreenberg.com, and has been featured in travel segments for NBC’s Today in NY show.
+When she’s not off exploring the world without a car, Lauren enjoys producing events with the Food Bank for NY, National Wildlife Federation, ioby.org, and the New York Travel Festival.
+She currently contributes to the Huffington Post, Bicycling Magazine, Grist.org, and writes the “Car-Free Traveler” column at Budget Travel.
+Lauren has also worked for Los Angeles Magazine, CNN, Hearst, BizBash, Cosmopolitan, Disney’s Family.com, PeterGreenberg.com, and has been featured in travel segments for NBC’s Today in NY.
 Lauren’s favorite mode of transit is her Specialized Dolce.
 If you have questions or want to go for a bike ride, please email firstname.lastname@example.org.

 Vincent spends long hours developing this site, and hopes you enjoy his handiwork.
 In addition to web development, he is an avid photographer and loves discovering new places to bike and surf.
 Vince was born in Paris, lived in London, Pennsylvania, New Jersey, and Rhode Island, and now resides in the heart of Manhattan, taking every chance he gets to explore off the island.
 Vince graduated from Lehigh University with degrees in Design and Mechanical Engineering, and continued with a graduate degree at Carnegie Mellon University.
-Vince most recently worked as a Product Manager at IAC and Amazon, and recently received an MBA at Columbia University.
-He is also co-founder of TheTake, a new app that lets you buy things you see in movies.
+Vince most recently worked at IAC as a Product Manager, and is currently pursuing an MBA at Columbia University.
+Learn more about Vincent Crossley.

 |Brendan Spiegel is a Manhattan native who had to travel the world for quite some time before realizing his heart belonged to New York (and that there was a whole ‘nother, cooler New York called Brooklyn).
 Travel writing has taken him from Oakland to India and his articles have appeared in The New York Times, Budget Travel, New York Magazine and Travel + Leisure, among other publications.
 Ninety percent of his travel time is spent scouting out local food endeavors, which are chronicled at Endless Simmer.|